Grants for First-Time Home Buyers | 2025 Guide

 5. Await approval and allocation of funds

-Once your application is submitted, it will undergo a review process.
+Once your first-time home buyer grant application is submitted, it will undergo a review process.
 If approved, the grant funds are usually sent directly to the closing agent, who will apply them toward your down payment and closing costs.

 Additional tips